dojoengine/book/src/cairo/overview.md

 #### `spawn` function - a dojo system

 In the `spawn` function, we just call `self.world_dispatcher`.
 This provides a gateway to the world contract.
-This facilitates the effortless utilization of the get! and set! macros, allowing seamless interaction with the world contract.
+This facilitates the effortless utilization of the get! and set! commands, allowing seamless interaction with the world contract.

 Commands, a significant innovation in Dojo, are further explored [here](./commands.md).